Siege of Plymouth: Background

-Parliamentary control of the Royal Navy made Plymouth largely impregnable from the sea, and allowed them to bring in supplies and reinforcements as needed.
-The garrison constructed defences on high ground to the north, strengthening it against attack from the land; strongpoints were constructed at Lipson, Holiwell, Maudlyn, Pennycomequick and New Worke.
-Additional self-supporting forts at Lipson Mill and Stonehouse prevented the town from being fired on from the land, making its capture very difficult.
+Parliament's control of the sea allowed Plymouth to be resupplied as needed.
+In addition, the garrison strengthened their land defences by building strongpoints on high ground to the north at Lipson, Holiwell, Maudlyn, Pennycomequick and New Worke.
+Along with other forts at Lipson Mill and Stonehouse, this meant the town could not be fired on from the land, making its capture very difficult.

-In June 1643, Hopton inflicted a serious defeat on Waller's 'Army of the Southern Association' at Roundway Down on 13 July.
-Arguably the most comprehensive Royalist victory of the war, it isolated Parliamentary garrisons in the west.
-On 26 July, Prince Rupert stormed Bristol, gaining the second largest city in Britain, and a landing point for reinforcements from Ireland.
-Exeter surrendered to Prince Maurice on 4 September, leaving Plymouth as the main Parliamentary enclave in the West Country.
+On 13 July 1643, Royalists under Sir Ralph Hopton decisively defeated the Parliamentarian Army of the Western Association at Roundway Down.
+On 26 July, Prince Rupert stormed Bristol, gaining the second largest city in Britain, along with a potential landing point for reinforcements from Ireland.
+After Exeter surrendered to Prince Maurice on 4 September, Plymouth was left as the main Parliamentarian enclave in the West Country.

-Royalist success led to a series of defections, including Sir Alexander Carew, commander of St Nicholas' Island, now known as Drake's Island.
-This was a key defensive position, since the Royalist capture of Mount Batten prevented ships entering the main harbour; in August, Carew ordered his men to open fire on a Parliamentary warship entering the harbour.
-They refused, and he allegedly only escaped lynching when the ship's captain intervened; taken to London, he was executed for treason in December 1644.
+Royalist success led to a series of Parliamentarian defections, including Sir Alexander Carew, commander of a key defensive position on Drake's Island.
+In August, Carew ordered his men to fire on a Parliamentarian warship entering the harbour.
+They refused, and he allegedly only escaped lynching when the ship's captain intervened.
+Taken to London, Carew was executed for treason in December 1644.